Naadia12/HR-Department-Joins-Project/README.md

 Description

-This project showcases SQL queries I created for managing and analyzing employee and department data.
+This project showcases SQL queries I created for managing and analysing employee and department data.
 The queries are designed to retrieve, filter, and group information efficiently.

 Database Schema